wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Leveling Up</b></summary>

-You level up when you spend the equivalent of a Treasure in any of the activities above.
+You level up when you spend the equivalent of a Treasure in any of the carousing activities mentionned above.
 When you level up:

 - Increase your HP by 2 (up to 20 total).
 - Increase one of your stats by 1 (up to 10).